 • Greater comfort and safety during withdrawal

 • Increased likelihood of success

 Alcohol and Mental Health

 Approximately 7.9 million Americans classify as dual-diagnosis (with any substance and any disorder).
-Among this population, alcohol is by far the most commonly abused substance, much like in the population as a whole.
+Among this population, alcohol is by far the most commonly abused substance.